Dunkin’ POP App

 These medium-fidelity prototypes and diagrams were presented to stakeholders to show how orders would be managed by our support team.

-The finalized designs and prototypes present a strong solution for a straightforward ordering process for POP items.
+The finalized designs and prototypes present a strong solution for a simple ordering process.

-The design is finalized and the implementation is ongoing by the development team.
-Since it hasn’t been launched yet, I look forward to celebrating the success of the end result.
+Since the design is finalized and the implementation is ongoing by the development team, I look forward to celebrating the success post-launch.